-Dr. Donald A. Henderson of the United States (1928 - ) directed the global smallpox eradication campaign for the World Health Organization (WHO) from 1966 to 1977.
-In 1974, Dr. Henderson was instrumental in initiating WHO's global immunization program, which has vaccinated 80 percent of the world's children against six major diseases and has set the global eradication of poliomyelitis as one of its goals.
-Dr. Henderson is the founding director of the Center for Civilian Biodefense Studies at the Johns Hopkins Bloomberg School of Public Health.
+Dr. Anderson directed the global smallpox eradication campaign for the World Health Organization (WHO) from 1966 to 1977.
+In 1974, Dr. Henderson was instrumental in initiating WHO's global immunization program, which vaccinated 80 percent of the world's children against six major diseases and set the global eradication of poliomyelitis as one of its goals.
+Dr. Henderson was the founding director of the Center for Civilian Biodefense Studies at the Johns Hopkins Bloomberg School of Public Health.
 Following the events of Sept.
-11, 2001 and concerns surrounding bioterrorism, Dr. Henderson was named director of the office of Public Health Preparedness by the U.S. Health and Human Services.
+11, 2001 and concerns surrounding bioterrorism, Dr. Henderson was named director of the office of Public Health Preparedness by the U.S. Health and Human Services (HSS).

 He worked as a senior advisor to various departments of the U.S. government on civilian biodefense matters.
 During his outstanding professional career, he received several important distinctions, such as the National Medal of Science in Biology in 1986 and the Presidential Medal of Freedom in 2002.
 In that same year, the Pan American Health Organization named him Public Health Hero for his outstanding contributions to improve the health of the Region.